 three rows of blackberries.
 They are grown organically.
 The 2013 price is $3

 dollars per pound, less that you can find them at the grocery store.
 There

 is no admission to the farm during raspberry season.
 If kids want to use the

-play area the charge is $3.00, adults are free.
+play area there is a small charge, adults are free.
 Strawberry Season is

 typically June and Strawberry season lasts about two weeks.
 It starts in

 middle of June.
 Pick your own strawberries priced by the pound.
 Also Asparagus is available, may be pyo.

 Click here for a link to our Facebook page.

 Nelson Produce Farm - Minimizes chemical and